AdiY00/pharmacist-assistant/chainlit.md

-# Pharmacist Assistant
+# PharmaBot

-Welcome to the Pharmacist Assistant.
+Hey, I'm PharmaBot.
 I can help you with:

 - Checking medication availability and stock
 - Looking up prescription information